-Before installing the host software and client software, ensure that the following conditions are met:
+Before installing the client software, ensure that the following conditions are met:

-- This is the HP 9000-series server that you identified as the storage management station. - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements", on page 127. - Neither the SMruntime, SMclient, SMagent, or SMutil is installed on the host and you are ready to install it on this machine.
+- This is the HP 9000-series server that you identified as the storage management - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements", on page 141. - Neither SMruntime nor SMclient is installed on the host and you are ready to install them on this machine.